nidhish-srivastava/InterviewVerse/README.md

 ### Features

+* User authentication(custom implementation, not using any provider as of now)

-* Create Interview Tracks, update it or delete it and read other's interview experiences, search interview experiences.
+* Read interview experiences, search for interview experiences.

-* Create Drafts and publish them accordingly with Real-time saving of draft while writing.

-* Bookmark other's interview experience and create different types of reading lists based on your choice.

-* Visit a user's profile while reading his post and explore all of his interview tracks and reading lists.
+* Create interview experience posts, creating drafts ,then publishing it

+* Save someone's post into different bookmarks of choice

+* Sections like Drafts, Published Posts, Bookmarks(different bookmarks for different set of posts)

+* Real time saving of data while writing your draft so that u don't loose what u have written.
+Deleting or updating published posts as well.